-- inability to generate sufficient preclinical, toxicology or other in vivo or in vitro data to support the initiation or continuation of clinical trials; - delays in or failure to obtain regulatory agreement on clinical trial design or implementation, including dose and frequency of administration; - delays in or failure to obtain regulatory authorization to commence a trial; - delays in or failure to reach agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - inability of a CRO to meet their contracted obligations regarding subject enrollment, data collection, data monitoring, laboratory sample management, programming and analysis or other activities; - delays in or failure to obtain institutional review board ("IRB"), or ethics committee approval at each site; - delays in or failure to recruit suitable patients to participate in a trial; - failure to have patients complete a trial or return for post-treatment follow-up; - clinical sites deviating from trial protocol or dropping out of a trial or committing gross misconduct or fraud; - delays to the addition of new clinical trial sites; - inability to achieve or maintain double blinding of ensifentrine; - unexpected technical issues during manufacture of ensifentrine and the corresponding drug products; - variability in drug product performance and/or stability; - discoveries that may reduce the commercial viability of ensifentrine; - inability to manufacture sufficient quantities of ensifentrine for use in clinical trials; - the quality or stability of ensifentrine falling below acceptable standards for either safety or efficacy; - third-party actions claiming infringement by ensifentrine in clinical trials and obtaining injunctions interfering with our progress; - business interruptions resulting from geo-political actions, including war and terrorism, or natural disasters including earthquakes, typhoons, floods and fires; - trade sanctions imposed by the United States or other governments impacting our ability to transfer money to certain countries, such as Russia, to pay clinical trials sites in those countries; - safety or tolerability concerns causing us or our collaborators, as applicable, to suspend or terminate a trial if we or our collaborators find that the participants are being exposed to unacceptable health risks; - changes in regulatory requirements, policies and guidelines; - lower than anticipated retention rates of patients and volunteers in clinical trials; - failure of our third-party research contractors to comply with regulatory requirements or to meet their contractual obligations to us in a timely manner, or at all; and - difficulty in certain countries in identifying the sub-populations that we are trying to evaluate in a particular trial, which may delay enrollment.
+- inability to generate sufficient preclinical, toxicology or other in vivo or in vitro data to support the initiation or continuation of clinical trials: - delays in or failure to obtain regulatory agreement on clinical trial design or implementation, including dose and frequency of administration;

+- delays in or failure to obtain regulatory authorization to commence a trial; - delays in or failure to reach agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites: - inability of a CRO to meet their contracted obligations regarding subject enrollment, data collection, data monitoring, laboratory sample management, programming and analysis or other activities; - delays in or failure to obtain institutional review board ("IRB"), or ethics committee approval or positive opinion at each site; - delays in or failure to recruit suitable patients to participate in a trial; - failure to have patients complete a trial or return for post-treatment follow-up; - clinical sites deviating from trial protocol or dropping out of a trial or committing gross misconduct or fraud; - delays to the addition of new clinical trial sites; - inability to achieve or maintain double blinding of ensifentrine; - unexpected technical issues during manufacture of ensifentrine and the corresponding drug products; - variability in drug product performance and/or stability; - discoveries that may reduce the commercial viability of ensifentrine; - inability to manufacture sufficient quantities of ensifentrine for use in clinical trials; - the quality or stability of ensifentrine falling below acceptable standards for either safety or efficacy; - third-party actions claiming infringement by ensifentrine in clinical trials and obtaining injunctions interfering with our progress; - business interruptions resulting from geo-political actions, including war and terrorism, such as the ongoing conflict between Russia and Ukraine, or natural disasters including earthquakes, typhoons, floods and fires; - trade sanctions imposed by the United States or other governments impacting our ability to transfer money to certain countries, such as Russia, to pay clinical trials sites in those countries; - safety or tolerability concerns causing us or our collaborators, as applicable, to suspend or terminate a trial if we or our collaborators find that the participants are being exposed to unacceptable health risks; - changes in regulatory requirements, policies and guidelines; - lower than anticipated retention rates of patients and volunteers in clinical trials; - failure of our third-party research contractors to comply with regulatory requirements or to meet their contractual obligations to us in a timely manner, or at all; and - difficulty in certain countries in identifying the sub-populations that we are trying to evaluate in a particular trial, which may delay enrollment.
-In addition, disruptions caused by the COVID-19 pandemic may increase the likelihood that we encounter such difficulties or delays in initiating, enrolling, conducting or completing our planned and ongoing clinical trials.

 We could encounter delays if a clinical trial is suspended or terminated by us, by the IRBs of the institutions in which such trials are being conducted, by the Data Review Committee or Data Safety Monitoring Board for such trial or by the FDA or other regulatory authorities.
 Such authorities may impose such a suspension or termination due to a number of factors, including failure to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols, inspection of the clinical trial operations or trial site by the FDA or other regulatory authorities resulting in the imposition of a clinical hold, unforeseen safety issues or adverse side effects, failure to demonstrate a benefit from using a drug, failure of our clinical trials to demonstrate adequate efficacy and safety, changes in governmental regulations or administrative actions or lack of adequate funding to continue the clinical trial.